kragen/derctuo/markdown/datasheets.md

 > There are three religions: Japanese numbers, Pro-Electron numbers,
 > and American JEDEC numbers.
 Japanese numbers all start with 2S so
-> they don't bother printing the 2S part.
+> they don’t bother printing the 2S part.
 American ones start with 2N
 > but they print it.
 Pro-Electron ones have two letters for type and
 > then more numbers.

 So if you have a Japanese transistor that says C3205 on it, maybe look for 2SC3205.

 Surface-mount parts are a bitch.
-There's a book I've seen somewhere...
+There’s a book I’ve seen somewhere...